 - Older adults (65+): 7-8 hours

-Before you consider devices new to market, think old-school: Is it time to replace your mattress?
+An old or poor-quality mattress may be hindering sleep quality.
 The Better Sleep Council states that mattresses should be replaced every 7 to 10 years; older ones tend to stop providing adequate support, resulting in restless, inadequate sleep; they also accumulate allergens which can further disrupt sleep.

+Many sleep experts endorse the use of weighted blankets, and not just for those with conditions like restless leg syndrome.
+Users find that the blankets provide the same type of comfort as hugs or swaddling for babies.
 Wearing a sleep-tracking bracelet that can record when one falls asleep and wakes up, and detect interrupted sleep, can also help some people.
 Ironically, its primary benefit may be providing reassurance to those who believe they’re getting hardly any sleep—a phenomenon known as paradoxical insomnia.